mrcavalcanti/mosaicoo/docs/sources/getting-started/get-started-grafana-prometheus.md

     ./prometheus --config.file=./prometheus.yml
    ```

-#### Check Prometheus metrics in Grafana Explore view
+#### Check Prometheus metrics in Mosaicoo Explore view

-In your Grafana instance, go to the [Explore]({{< relref "../explore/_index.md" >}}) view and build queries to experiment with the metrics you want to monitor.
+In your Mosaicoo instance, go to the [Explore]({{< relref "../explore/_index.md" >}}) view and build queries to experiment with the metrics you want to monitor.
 Here you can also debug issues related to collecting metrics from Prometheus.
 Pay special attention to the [Prometheus-specific features]({{< relref "../explore/_index.md#prometheus-specific-features" >}}) to avail custom querying experience for Prometheus.

 #### Start building dashboards